NXT (WWE brand): Move to Tuesday nights

 Briefly in 2022, talents from NXT appeared on Monday Night Raw similar to the ECW talent exchange in 2007.
-Meltzer reported that Raw-NXT crossovers were a way to help boost the programs' ratings, since they both air on the USA Network.
+Meltzer reported that Raw–NXT crossovers were a way to help boost the programs' ratings, since they both aired on the USA Network.

-In September 2022, Michaels was promoted to being Senior Vice President of Talent Development Creative, responsible for both creative and development at NXT, and for the expansion of NXT UK into NXT Europe in 2023.
-At the conclusion of the September 13, 2022 episode of NXT—which marked the one-year anniversary of the revamp—an updated logo for the brand was unveiled, dropping the "NXT 2.0" title and adopting a gold color scheme reminiscent of the original NXT branding.
+In September 2022, Michaels was promoted to Senior Vice President of Talent Development Creative, responsible for both creative and development at NXT, and for the expansion of NXT UK into NXT Europe at a later time.
+At the conclusion of the September 13, 2022, episode of NXT—which marked the one-year anniversary of the revamp—an updated logo for the brand was unveiled, dropping the "NXT 2.0" title and adopting a gold color scheme reminiscent of the original NXT branding.

 In late-2022, after Triple H became chief content officer of WWE, NXT wrestlers began to increasingly make appearances on WWE's mid-card program Main Event.
 These crossovers came as part of efforts to increase the profile of NXT's talent, and evaluate their performances with members of WWE's main roster.

+In 2024, WWE began a wider talent exchange with Total Nonstop Action Wrestling (TNA).
+Several TNA wrestlers would make appearances on NXT's weekly television series and livestreaming events and vice versa.
+A multi-year partnership between TNA and WWE was officially announced on January 16, 2025.

+On August 24, 2025, at Heatwave, NXT general manager Ava announced that the men's WWE Speed Championship and the WWE Women's Speed Championship would be defended on the NXT brand going forward.
+The titles were previously exclusively defended on the online program Speed and available to wrestlers from Raw, SmackDown, and NXT.
+After Speed stopped airing new episodes after July 9, this effectively confirmed the end of that series.